 What is Eyelid Surgery?

 Eyelid surgery, also known as blepharoplasty, is a cosmetic surgery designed to improve the appearance of the eyelids.
 Over time the eyelids will begin to droop as a result of genetics, environmental influences, and the natural aging process.
 Lines and wrinkles begin to form in the face resulting in sagging, tired-looking eyelids.
 Loose skin over the eyes and fat deposits under them combine, creating dark circles around the eyes.
 This can leave you looking older and tired, regardless of how you feel inside.
-Eyelid surgery is able to correct this process and can be performed on both the upper- and lower-eyelid to reduce or eliminate:
+Eyelid surgery is able to correct this process and can be performed on both the upper- and lower-eyelid to reduce or remove completely:

 - The appearance of bags under the eyes.

 - Loose skin that causes a drooping effect on the eyelids.

 - Puffiness in the eyelids caused by naturally-occurring fat deposits.

 - Drooping lower eyelids that expose the eye.

 If you want to improve the appearance of your eyelids, or your eyelids obstruct your vision, eyelid surgery can rejuvenate and revitalize the area surrounding your eyes giving you a more youthful appearance.
 Eyelid surgery can be performed alone or in conjunction with other plastic surgery procedures such as a facelift (rhytidectomy) or a brow lift (browplasty).

 Dr Nikko answers questions about eyelid surgery from online users.